electrickid621/FindMyFlipper/README.md

 1. **Pair a Tag:** First, pair an AirTag or Samsung SmartTag with your device.
 2. **Enter 'Lost' Mode:** Keep the tag away from the device it's registered to for approximately 15 minutes.
 3. **Download nrfConnect or use an ESP32** Install nrfConnect from the Google Play Store.
-(Apple version doesn't reveal the needed Raw data, looking for a workaround)
+(The Apple version doesn't reveal the needed Raw data, looking for a workaround)
 4. OR **Use an ESP32-WROOM / ESP32-S3** Don't have an android?
 No problem!
 You can get all the data you need from an ESP32: https://github.com/MatthewKuKanich/ESP32-AirTag-Scanner (Skip to step 7 if using an ESP32)
 5. **Filter and Scan:**
    - Open the app, click on filters, and exclude all except for the brand of your tag (Apple/Samsung).